 Américo dos Santos

 What's it all about?
-A legendary Lisbon establishment that opened its doors as a men’s club in 1958, chef José Avillez took Belcanto’s helm in 2012.
+A legendary Lisbon establishment that opened its doors as a men’s club in 1958, Belcanto took on a new life when chef José Avillez took the helm in 2012.
 Under his culinary navigation, the restaurant earned its first Michelin star that year; a second followed suit just two years later.

 Other ventures: A well-known face on Portuguese TV for his cooking show Improbabilicious, Avillez has also published four cookbooks.
-His food empire harbours a cluster of restaurants in Lisbon and Porto, including Bairro do Avillez, a food hall housing four distinctive eateries under one roof, and Lebanese-Portuguese Za’atar.
+His food empire harbours a cluster of restaurants in Lisbon and Porto, including Bairro do Avillez, a food hall housing four distinctive eateries under one roof.
 A wine aficionado, Avillez has developed three vintages under the JA line with Quinta do Monte D’Oiro winery.

 Worth noting: Avillez fans should book seats at Belcanto’s Chef’s Table for ringside culinary action in the kitchen.